terra-money/docs/docs/SDKs/Terra-js/Common-examples.md

 });
 ```

-The rest of the examples assume the LCDClient was initialized similar to the above example.
+The rest of the examples assume LCDClient was initialized similar to the above example.

 ## Sending native tokens